trostnik/obs_notes/Life/Programming/Android/Fragment.md

 Variables, SavedState, ViewState, NonConfig.
 Variables are saved through SavedState.
 SavedState is a serializable portion of data that can be put inside Bundle onSaveInstanceState and retrieved  in your fragment's onCreate(Bundle), (LayoutInflater, ViewGroup, Bundle), and onViewCreated(View, Bundle) methods.
 View is responsible for saving it's own View state, we don't need to implement anything, we just need to define view id.
 NonConfig data is a data that received from third party like from network or from db.
 This kind of data needs to be stored inside ViewModel which handles saving state.
+We can also save this kind of data after process death using savedStateHandle api

 ## Comunicating between fragments
 There are two ways of comunicating between fragments:
 1. Through shared ViewModel
 2. Through Fragment Result Api
 When comunicating through shared ViewModel we need to use viewModel that is inside mutual scope.
 So when we need to comunicate between host Activity and fragment we define viewModel in activity and retrieve it inside fragment by using activity scope.
 When we need to comunicate between Fragments we can use ViewModel in activity scope.
+Scope defined by context passed to ViewModelStoreProvider.
 When comunicating throuh Fragment Result Api wee need to define FragmentResultListener and setFragmentResult methods of FragmentManager.
 When we need to pass data between parent and child fragments, parent fragment needs to use childFragmentManager.